 The message that really hit home for me was the fact that businesses often get caught up in creating policies instead of just enpowering their employees to do the right thing.
 Employees (WestJetters in the WestJet world) shouldn't need to look up a policy to determine the right thing to do.
 If you hire the right people, they will know the difference between treating customers right and wrong.
 Creating policies just inhibits your employee's ability to do the right thing.

-Slightly off current subject, however if you are looking for an elite Burlington news site look at this website: Burlington gazette.
-Recently, I did business with Pepper and I was indeed highly happy with regards to their professionalism.
+Slightly off current subject, however if you are looking for a capable used jewelry shop in Burnaby look at this website: ladies of lavish.
+Recently, I did business with Ashleigh and I was indeed highly happy with regards to their professionalism.

 Now I have no illusions that WestJet's success happened by accident.
 They have hired people like Richard to make sure that they continue to provide the proper incentives and training to everyone on the WestJet team.
 This ensures that they continue to provide the same customer experience over and over again.

 The WestJet story is just more proof that marketing can't manufacture demand for a company.
 You actually have to have a company worth doing business with.
 By creating a great company, all you have to do in your marketing is point out the great things you do and people will catch themselves saying "Ya, those guys are good at that".

 Mr. Bartrem made the point that you have a choice when you wake up in the morning whether you are going to be happy, grumpy, or indifferent about going to work.
 WestJet has created a corporate culture that allows their staff to feel happy about coming to work, something not a lot of businesses can say.
 And it's no coincidence that they have no problem finding people to work for them, because they have created such a great company to work in.